 It was probably late in the Sundine ownership or early in the Spong ownership that the house was more formally fitted out as a shop.
 The house was decorated with a false front with brackets and crown moldings.
 The center of the false front was peaked and decorated.
 A raised veranda, supported by four columns down to street level, was fitted with a wraparound railing and a second-story access door.
-The lower level, a walkout with a center door, was undoubtedly the shoe shop entrance during the Spong's ownership and the owner's quarters were on the upper story.
-Most of the historical architectural details seem to have been removed after 1928.
+The lower level, a walkout with a center door, was undoubtedly the shoe shop entrance during the Spong's ownership, and the owner's quarters were likely on the upper story.
+Most of the historical architectural details seem to have been removed and/or covered over some time after 1928.